Let's start with the basics - what is investing?

-If prices rose 5% a year for the next 10 years, £100 in your pocket today would only be worth £55 in 10 years’ time.
+If prices rose 5% a year for the next 10 years, £100 in your pocket today would be only worth £55 in 10 years' time.

 Unfortunately long gone are the days when you could expect to earn a reasonable rate of interest by putting your money in a savings account or even a Cash ISA.
 And even though interest rates are moving upwards again, they're unlikely to reach a level where they'll outstrip inflation, which is currently rising quickly.